Best Practices for School Emergency Management

 2. Immediately notifies school staff and first responders while also activating your alarm systems, IoT devices, and access control systems

-3. Sends information to smart boards and other connected digital response technologies
+3. Sends visual and audio alert information to smart boards and other connected digital response technologies

 4. Streamlines your digital emergency response activations, speeding notifications and minimizing the impact of the situation